 - Buy a hand crank powered emergency radio.

-Assemble all these items and store centrally in a place you can easily access.
-They need to be available if you’re unable to evacuate, and will be invaluable if you have to leave quickly.
+Assemble these items and store centrally in a place you can easily access.
+They need to be available if you’re unable to evacuate and will be invaluable if you have to leave quickly.

 Important Documents: Create a grab and go box for your important documents.
-This should be a waterproof box of items to streamline filing claims, getting resettled, reconnected and getting life going again.
-The items here are photocopies, not originals.
+This should be a waterproof box of items to streamline filing claims, getting resettle, reconnected, and having life get back to normal.
 Originals are better left in a safety deposit box in your bank.

-- Copies of insurance policies for home, auto, life, medical (flood & wind too if these apply)
+- Copies of insurance policies for home, auto, life, medical (flood and wind too if these apply).

-- A recent back up to a thumb drive of your computer / laptop (look into Dropbox, Sugarsync, or other similar service)
+- A recent back up to a thumb drive of your computer / laptop (look into Dropbox, Sugarsync, or other similar services).